| My Couple Therapy

 strong self and clear, healthy conflict without

 doing damage is key to having deep intimacy.
+People

 need to learn to both express and also contain